This story features in Unearthed: Digital Transformation

 “Yes, there is a huge spectrum of attitudes.
 There are companies who do it really well and authentically, and have driven it into their core purpose.

-Then there are those who are either in denial on the need for sustainability or who simply don’t care.
+Then there are those who are either in denial about the need for sustainability or who simply don’t care.
 Let’s be honest, there are a lot of companies able to make a huge amount of money in the short term without caring at all, and are therefore off that spectrum altogether.

 “But thankfully there are an increasing number of companies – Unilever would be an outstanding example – that really does believe this is fundamental to their strategy.
 They understand where the world is going, what the needs are for a sustainable world and how they can provide sustainable solutions.”